top of page

 Sid, who had a day job as a civil engineer, said:

-They were a little bit different.
-With bands like that it’s all about confidence, but you could
+were a little bit different.
+With bands like that it’s all about confidence, but you could tell they’d

-40 quid, and I told him to FUCK OFF! ‘‘I remember saying to
+and I told him to FUCK OFF! ‘‘I remember saying to him:

-time classic Bohemian Rhapsody, had revolved around the four piece quibbling over how
+classic Bohemian Rhapsody, had revolved around the four piece quibbling over how far the

 Sue Jukes, Sam’s wife, has routinely prepared delicious chicken or veggie curries for acts

-The Pretenders, Annie Lennox of The Tourists and local heroes like The Wonder Stuff,
+Pretenders, Annie Lennox of The Tourists and local heroes like The Wonder StuffNed’s Atomic

 She said:

-station after their gig here, for burger and chips.
-They hadn’t been paid before this was the
+after their gig here, for burger and chips.
+They hadn’t been paid before this was the first cheque

 Spencer Davis, whose band included Steve Winwood once told the JB’s team: